Can the new law help me obtain a secure residence permit?

 The following individuals cannot apply for the so-called Opportunity Right of Residence:

-- The young person has been sentenced to detention in a Youth Detention Centre ("Jugendstrafanstalt") under juvenile criminal law.
-However, if you, for instance, were in juvenile detention ("Jugendarrest"), you CAN apply for the so-called Opportunity Residence Permit.
+- The young person has been sentenced to detention in a Youth Detention Centre ("Jugendstrafanstalt ") under juvenile criminal law.
+However, if you, for instance, were in juvenile detention ("Jugendarrest"), you can apply for the so-called Opportunity Residence Permit.

 - Persons who have repeatedly and intentionally provided false information about their identity or nationality and by doing so prevented their deportation will not be eligible for the so-called Opportunity Residence Permit.
+But if you now provide the Immigratoin Office the correct information about your identity, you may be able to benefit from “Chancen-Aufenthaltsrecht” after all.

 NO. You cannot be deported during the 18 months your residence permit is valid.